 Italian parsley has dark flat leaves and slender stems, with a bright and slightly bitter flavor.
 The stems have more flavor and aroma than the leaves.

 Italian parsley is sometimes mistaken for cilantro, and they do look similar.
 Italian parsley tends to have darker, shinier leaves than cilantro (which also known as coriander), and cilantro leaves are more delicate and fragrant.

 The parsley leaves are commonly used as a garnish or flavoring herb at the end of cooking.
 Parsley stems are one of the traditional ingredients in the bouquet garni and sachet d'epices, which are used for flavoring stocks, soups and sauces.

 Parsley has a ton of uses, and it usually comes in rather large bundles at the store.
 There are certain recipes that will call for using an entire bundle at one time like such as gremolata or pesto.
-Other recipes may simply add Italian parsley as the final step of cooking, for a garnish and fresh seasoning, like a chicken piccata with lemons and parsley recipe.
+Other recipes may simply add Italian parsley as the final step of cooking, for a garnish and fresh seasoning.

 To keep your Italian parsley fresh for as long as possible, it's best to clean the entire bunch with water, gently wrap it in paper towels, place it in a ziptop bag, and store in the refrigerator.
 Stored like this, the parsley should stay fresh for a week.